Join us in our webinar series

 The ongoing climate crisis, in combination with the Corona crisis, has made it patently clear that disasters are here to stay.
 Our future and the future of non-human animals will critically depend on whether, and to what extent, our interests are being considered in disaster regulation.

 Speakers: Clemens Driessen (Wageningen University), Leslie Irvine (University of Colorado), Jo-Anne McArthur (We Animals Media), Crystal Heath (VetHarmony.org)

 We want to gain a deeper understanding of which animals are most vulnerable to climate change and how action in response to climate change is affecting animals.
 Will climate change do more good or harm to animals, and how can we tell?

 Speakers: Irus Braverman (University at Buffalo School of Law, The State University of New York), Jonathan Lovvorn (Yale Law School), Shaina Sadai (University of Massachusetts)

 A focal point of this session will be the link between agriculture and climate change.
 We’d also like to gather thoughts on envisioning a post-animal agriculture future and on the role and status of animals in a changing climate.

 Moderator: Josh Milburn (University of Sheffield)

-Speakers: Jeff Sebo (New York University), Natalie Khazaal (Texas A&M University), Marina Bolotnikova (Journalist)
+Speakers: Jeff Sebo (New York University), Natalie Khazaal (Georgia Tech), Marina Bolotnikova (Journalist)

-Reflecting on the insights from the previous sessions and identify ways of moving forward in theory and practice.
-Specifically, we are looking to assemble scholars to map future areas of research at the juncture of animal studies, climate change and global health: What areas deserve our attention going forward?
+We will reflect on the insights from the previous sessions and identify ways of moving forward in theory and practice.
+Specifically, we are looking to assemble scholars to map future areas of research at the juncture of animal studies, climate change, racial injustice and global health: What areas deserve our attention going forward?

 All photos: Photo: Jo-Anne McArthur / We Animals